AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 >[!NOTE]
 >
->OpenSearch support has been added in 2.4.4.
+>OpenSearch support was added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
 All instructions to configure ElasticSearch 7 apply to OpenSearch.
 [Migrate from Elasticsearch to OpenSearch](../../../upgrade/prepare/opensearch-migration.md) provides guidance on switching to OpenSearch.

 ## Supported versions

-You must install and configure either Elasticsearch or OpenSearch before installing Adobe Commerce or Magento Open Source 2.4.4.
+You must install and configure either Elasticsearch or OpenSearch before installing Adobe Commerce 2.4.4 and later.

 Refer to the [System Requirements](../../system-requirements.md) for specific version information.